 Second, are you sure that you are making the best kind application for your particular situation?
 Do you really know the informal rules on how the system really works, not just what the government or some self-serving advisor or blogger wants you to know from their website?
 Do you really know all of your options?
 There are over 50 different types of permanent residence applications and most people (and even many advisors) don’t know them all.

-What Factors should I Consider When Choosing an Advisor?
+What Factors should I Consider When Choosing an Advisor or Representative?

 There are several factors you should look at:

 1. Is the advisor a qualified Canadian immigration consultant or a Canadian lawyer?
+There is a big difference between consultants and lawyers.
 (See below in the FAQ for more information on important differences between lawyers and consultants.)

 3. What combination of services do they offer?
 (Please see the page “Why Choose Us” for more information about our services.)